pizzato/roboklopp/README.md

+# Human coaches are overrated -- Robo Klopp

-# Robo Klopp is an automated transfer recommendation for Fantasy Premier League
+Robo Klopp is an automated transfer recommendation for Fantasy Premier League